Skip to content

 Limitations:

-• MCP requires Generative Orchestration (additional cost)
+• MCP requires Generative Orchestration (extra cost - ouch)

 • Message limits vary by plan (25K to 200K messages/month)

-• Some features require Power Platform licenses
+• Some features need Power Platform licenses too

 2. Regional availability